JangoSteve/jQuery-EasyTabs/README.markdown

 ## What EasyTabs Does NOT Do:

-* Style your tabs in any way (not through javascript or CSS)
+* Style your tabs in any way (though sensible CSS defaults can be found in the demos)
-* Load AJAX content, or anything not already on the page

 ## Documentation